gabriellemalate/MoodMemory/README.md

 ### Features

-- I want to log my mood without having to think about what to write.
-(Prompts)
+- I want to consistently log my mood with necessary information without having to think about what to write.
+(Prompts, Required Input)
-- I want to log my mood with consisent necessary information.
-(Required Input)
+- I want to be able to retroactively add notes to previous entries (Insight Commenter)
-- I want the ability look at my moods and easily assess patterns.
-(Mood Maps)
+- I want the ability look at my moods, my sleep, and more and easily assess patterns (Maps / Graphs - currently for mood & sleep)
 - I want an easy, succinct way to explain how I feel. ('"Emoji-Emotion Display" Choices' Array)
-- I want a place where I can peruse through all of my past moods.
-(Mood Logs Tab)
+- I want a place where I can peruse through all of my past moods, and be able to sort & search through them.
+(Mood Logs Page.
+Search function.
+Sort function)
-- I want the ability to look back through years of my logs and see patterns (Toggle Mood Map)
+- I want the ability to look back through years of my logs since I began logging, and see my patterns.
+(Toggle Mood Map Controls - Yr, Mo, Wk, Day)
+- *in development* I want to have the option to track my consumptions - food, medication, etc; and be able to track symptoms from my menses (extended log)

 ## Implementation

 ### Tech Stack

 - React
-- Express
+- Node.js
 - Client libraries:
     - react
     - react-router
     - axios
     - sass
     - chart.js
-    - @mui/x-charts/LineChart

 - Server libraries:
-    - knex
-    - express
-    - firebase for user auth
+    - firebase
+    - google Oauth
     - cloud firestore
     - nodemon
     - uuid